Rocanrola/zetan/README.md

 ## APPs

-an app is a directory inside the "apps" directory
+an app is a module in the "apps" directory. it handle server and client side javascript. templating and css (less).

 ```sh
 http://localhost:5678/